‘Sickening’: Tory backlash over small boats plan to detain children

 A letter signed by the groups – including Unison, Friends of the Earth and Save the Children – said the legislation “proposes we lock up families, children and other refugees simply for asking for protection [and] fundamentally undermines this principle and makes a mockery of our international commitments”.

-The Archbishop of York Stephen Cottrell also expressed his outrage over plans to detain those arriving on small boats for up to 28 days before deporting them, banning such arrivals from making an asylum claim.
+York archbishop Stephen Cottrell also expressed his outrage over plans to detain those arriving on small boats for up to 28 days before deporting them.
 The senior Church of England cleric told The Observer the plan amounts to “cruelty without purpose” and was “immoral and inept”.

 Jeremy Hunt did not rule out the prospect of children being detained under the government’s plans to address asylum seekers arriving in small boats when asked about it BBC’s Sunday With Laura Kuenssberg.

-The chancellor said “special arrangements” would be made for children but would not be drawn on whether the government will entirely overturn arrangements which seek to prevent children being detained.
+The chancellor said “special arrangements” would be made for children but would not be drawn on whether the government will entirely overturn arrangements which seek to prevent children from being detained.

-The former Independent Anti-Slavery Commissioner, told The Independent that the plan will see thousands of modern slavery victims “abandoned” as the gangs abusing them go free.

-“It shows no understanding of the horror of human trafficking and abandons extremely vulnerable victims of serious crime,” said Dame Sara Thornton.

-An exclusive Savanta ComRes poll for The Independent showed 42 per cent of voters support the government’s controversial plan to deport those coming to the UK illegally, while only 25 per cent oppose the plan.

-However, while polling showed overall support for the plan, 52 per cent of people said they thought it would make no difference to the number of people arriving in the UK via small boats.
+The Refugee Council’s chief executive Enver Solomon said the new powers “effectively reintroduce routine child and family detention as prior to 2010”.

+Mr Solomon told The Independent: “Under the bill, the home secretary has the power to deport them if it is deemed to be safe in their country of origin.
+So this means a trafficked Albanian child who arrives alone could be deported back to Albania as the Home Office says it is a safe country.”

-The government denied unaccompanied children would be routinely deported, saying they will only be removed in “very limited circumstances ahead of them reaching adulthood”.
+However, the government denied unaccompanied children would be routinely deported, saying they will only be removed in “very limited circumstances ahead of them reaching adulthood”.

 A Home Office spokesman said: “The Illegal Migration Bill will change the law so that people who come to the UK illegally can be detained and then swiftly returned to a safe third country or their home country.